mattdean1/starshine/README.md

 Unfortunately the integration of a payment system was outside the scope of the project - the writeup took precedence over the code.
-However my A2 project: [[link]] does include a working paypal integration - progress!
+However [my A2 project](https://github.com/mattdean1/gym) does include a working paypal integration - progress!